amiller411/journey-logger/README.md

    - **GCP**
       1. Create project in cloud console.
       2. Create service account (IAM & Admin → Service Accounts) and grant necessary API roles (sheets).
-      3. Add Key → Create new key, download json and use contens in .env for GOOGLE_SERVICE_ACCOUNT_JSON.
+      3. Add Key → Create new key, download json and use contents in .env for GOOGLE_SERVICE_ACCOUNT_JSON.
    - **Nominatium** Used for [geocoding](https://nominatim.org/) of lon and lat values
 3. Use [/botfather](https://telegram.me/BotFather) to create Telegram bot
 4. Clone this repo: